PaulSolt/IGME-340-2018-Spring/CocoapodsSetup.md

-# CocoaPods Setup #
+# CocoaPods Setup for Beginners #

 Why?

 Cocoapods is a system that helps you create the Xcode project (Workspace) that can include other open source projects (Networking, graphics, Auto Layout, etc.).

-Manually setting up a project is a good skill to learn, but there are easier ways to get things working.
+Traditionally there has been a lot of setup to use open source projects, and to keep them up to date.
+Which is why Cocoapods, Carthage, and the Swift Package Manager exist.
+These three tools will help you download source code from public GitHub projects, and import them into your project to build your apps.

+Cocoapods helps you manage dependencies (open source code) that you want to leverage in your app to do something (make networking/HTTP requests easier, or animation (Facebook POP).
+It'll automatically change your Xcode project into a Workspace that includes any of the open source projects you request in your "Podfile".

+## Alternatives? ##

+1. You can manually setup a project by dragging in Frameworks, static libraries (libXML.a), dynamic libraries (swiftCore.dylib) ... and then setting up all the compiler paths to the right header files (.h) ... which can be a real pain to get right, and it's very error prone.
+2. You can use Carthage to pull down your dependencies, but you'll manually include the build products into your Xcode project.
+3. You can use Swift Package Manager (Xcode 9.3) for Swift Mac/Linux projects (iOS not officially supported ... yet)

+Let's learn how to use CocoaPods for the first time and use it to make a API request on Github.

 ## Install CocoaPods ##

 	$ gem install cocoapods

 If you're using the default version of Ruby on macOS, you'll need to use `sudo` for the command.

 Otherwise, when you run the above command, it'll fail with something like this error:

 	ERROR:  While executing gem ...
 (Gem::FilePermissionError)
     You don't have write permissions for the /Library/Ruby/Gems/2.3.0 directory.

 To install CocoaPods, use `sudo` in front of the command, and then type your login password to confirm.
 Why?
 This elevates the privileges of the install command, so that it can put files in the protected folder mentioned in the `/Library/Ruby/Gems` path.

 	$ sudo gem install cocoapods